Home ➡️ English Grammar ➡️ Fix 5 Common Grammar Mistakes in School with Detective Leo

 “Making a small slip is how our brain grows.
 Fixing it turns you into a grammar wizard!”

 Welcome to our ultimate survival guide on dodging common mistakes in English grammar lessons!
+Therefore, you will instantly notice how clear writing makes your ideas shine.
 Have you ever written an English paragraph and felt that a word looked a bit strange?
 Do not worry at all.
-Even the bravest language adventurers fall into hidden word traps when writing stories.
+Consequently, even the bravest language adventurers fall into hidden word traps when writing stories.

 When you learn how to spot these tiny bumps, your school essays and speaking skills will sound completely awesome.
-Let us visit UCLnet.com to see how a clever cartoon lion fixes five tricky slips with his magic magnifying glass right now.
+Thus, let us visit UCLnet.com to see how a clever cartoon lion fixes five tricky slips with his magic magnifying glass right now.

 Example: “Lily learned to avoid common mistakes in English grammar and wrote an amazing story for her class!” 📝